 18. Horizontal Corridor Floor Tile Pattern

-The horizontal corridor floor tile pattern is a variation on the traditional corridor pattern, which you’ll see below.
+The horizontal corridor pattern is a variation on the traditional corridor pattern, which you’ll see below.
 As with the original corridor pattern, the horizontal corridor pattern creates visual walkways.

-The horizontal corridor pattern does this using only rectangle tiles, and it alternates rows of horizontal rectangle stacks with rows of vertical rectangle stacks.
+The horizontal corridor pattern does this using only rectangular tiles, and it alternates rows of horizontal rectangle stacks with rows of vertical rectangle stacks.

 We’re back to the standard tile grid, with another twist.
 Thanks to their added durability, you can lay porcelain tile pavers directly on outdoor surfaces, such as grass.
 This enables you to space your tiles out in a grid (see the example above) or however you please!